Is Composite Decking Easy to Install?

 Building a deck is a long and complicated process.
 More so if you are doing it all by yourself.
 To successfully construct a good one, you’ll need lots of planning.
 First, you have to select which material you’ll be using, prepare the land, and get planning permission if needed.
 The hardest part for some is installing the boards.

 Generally, composites are easier to install.
 As every composite decking board is different from another, the methods to install them are also different.
 There are two types of composite decking boards, and they are different from each other when performing installation.
 When selecting a material, one of your choices is composite decking materials.
 They’re quite durable, long-lasting, and aesthetically beautiful.
 Is composite decking better than other types of decking when it comes to installation?
 Is it easy to install?

-Before anything else, let’s talk about the difficulty of installing decking the common decking boards.
+Before anything else, let’s talk about the difficulty of installing common decking boards.
 Softwood and pressure-treated lumber are the most common types of decking used.
 They are quite difficult to install, especially the pressure-treated boards.
 Not only are they heavy, but they are also incredibly hard as well.
 This makes it hard to drill holes or hammer nails into them.
 Another disadvantage of wood decking is that they are prone to shrinking and expanding.
 These movements of the boards push the nails or screws upward, which makes the boards unstable and dangerous.

 But what about composite decking boards?
 Are they any better when it comes to installation?